kondrak/vkQuake2/README.md

 Known Issues
 ===
-- reported crashes on AMD Vega GPUs when the application starts
+- reported crashes on AMD GPUs when the application starts - to be fixed once I get my AMD hardware!

 TODO
 ===